 Year 6 – classroom door

 Bikes, scooters etc. should be parked at the gates to main playground entrance and not used to enter the playground.

 When walking through the school grounds via the main pedestrian access please walk on the LEFT.

 Lunchtimes remain staggered for the Autumn term and hot meals available as usual

 This remains in place from Monday 6th September.
 All children will be collected from the side door by the library.

 Additional resources for cleaning and sanitising are in place throughout the school

-Pupils, staff and other adults should not come into school if they have symptoms, have had a positive test result or other reasons requiring them to stay at home due to the risk of them passing on COVID-19 (for example, they are required to quarantine).
+Pupils, staff and other adults should not come into school if they have symptoms, have had a positive test result or other reasons requiring them to stay at home due to the risk of them passing on COVID-19 (for example, they are positive on a lateral flow test or are required to quarantine).

 If your child or anyone in your household develops symptoms you must inform the school immediately and then seek appropriate advice as per the government guidelines.